-Trace configurations allow you to add and store complex traces in a trace network that can be shared across an organization through web maps and consumed by web and field applications.
-Introduced with version 2 of the trace network, the use of trace configurations in an organization simplifies the user experience associated with tracing and allows users to discover information or answer questions using a trace without the need to understand all configuration details.
+Named trace configurations allow you to add and store complex traces in a trace network that can be shared across an organization through web maps and consumed by web and field applications.
+Introduced with version 2 of the trace network, the use of named trace configurations in an organization simplifies the user experience associated with tracing and allows users to discover information or answer questions using a trace without the need to understand all configuration details.

 The following outlines the general workflow to create, share, and work with trace configurations in the trace network:

 - Add a new named trace configuration.

-- Activate a trace configuration in a map.
+- Activate a named trace configuration in a map.

-- Share a web map containing active trace configurations.
+- Share a web map containing active named trace configurations.

-- Consume trace configurations in a web map or field application.
+- Consume named trace configurations in a web map or field application.

 - Manage named trace configurations in the network.

 Add a named trace configuration

-When working with a trace network in a file geodatabase, operating system authentication is used to store the creator of a trace configuration.
+When working with a trace network in a single-user deployment, operating system authentication is used to store the creator of a named trace configuration.

 Share named trace configurations

-Beginning with ArcGIS Enterprise 10.9, trace configurations that are added to a trace network can be shared through a web map and consumed by web and field apps.
-To be included in the map definition of a web map, a trace configuration must first be set as active for sharing.
+Beginning with ArcGIS Enterprise 10.9, named trace configurations that are added to a trace network can be shared through a web map and consumed by web and field apps.
+To be included in the map definition of a web map, a named trace configuration must first be set as active for sharing.

-The Sharing tab lists all of the trace configurations for the trace network in the current map.
+The Sharing tab lists all of the named trace configurations for the trace network in the current map.

 Consume named trace configurations

-Map services are the primary method through which trace configurations are consumed.
-Beginning with ArcGIS Enterprise 10.9, a trace configuration in the trace network layer can be consumed with the ArcGIS REST API through the Trace Network service by global ID.
+Map services are the primary method through which named trace configurations are consumed.
+Beginning with ArcGIS Enterprise 10.9, a named trace configuration in the trace network layer can be consumed with the ArcGIS REST API through the Trace Network service by global ID.